FirePhoenix555/dmp-discord-bot/README.md

       * functionality (ban from bot commands)
     * `/queue`:
       * add "will post at 12pm in the winter (cst) / 1pm in the summer (cdt)" to description
+      * include custom time option
+      * set time to next half hour (whole hour?) if late
+      * placeholder DMP in reserve, to post if I don't queue by 1pm
+        * "PLACEHOLDR" for the date option
     * `/check`:
       * New user input classes / support
         * Support for `x=1` format / lines (`y=mx+b`) / equation